augustlevinson/report-submodules/readme.md

 Monorepo setup
 ---
 A monorepo is a single repository that contains all the code for a project.
 To separate the code into different parts, you can use directories or packages.

+### 1. Create a repository
+Create a repository in GitHub and clone it to your origin - the same way you did for the [parent repository](#1-create-a-parent-repository) in the submodule method.
+___

+### 2. Create a subdirectories for each microservice

+´´´
+mkdir backend-api
+mkdir admin-ui
+mkdir customer-ui
+´´´
+___

+Conclusion
+---
+While the potential of submodules.....

+___
+*August Levinson*